 4 day trek

-Te Urewera, the largest wilderness region of New Zealand’s North Island, is home to Tuhoe, one of New Zealand’s largest Indigenous tribes, since Hinepukohurangi (the Mist maiden) and Te Maunga(the Mountain) union eons past.
+Te Urewera, the largest wilderness region of New Zealand’s North Island, is home to Tuhoe, one of New Zealand’s largest Indigenous tribes, from Hinepukohurangi (the Mist maiden) and Te Maunga(the Mountain) union eons past.
 This remote region is home to the beautiful Lake Waikaremoana, surrounded by mountains clothed in dense, sub-tropical rainforest dating back to the Jurassic period.

-Leaving Rotorua at 8.30am, we travel into the heart of Te Urewera, through a number of small Maori settlements, to the Hopuruahine Landing.
+We travel into the heart of Te Urewera, through a number of small Maori settlements, to the Hopuruahine Landing.
 Here, we will have a Mihi Whakatau and lunch, before starting our walk.
 After a short break at Whanganui Hut we proceed to Waiharuru Hut, where we spend our first night.
 Walking time is 4 - 5 hrs.

 From Waiharuru Hut, we traverse the shores of the lake to Te Totara Bay, where the track climbs over a saddle before descending to Maruiti Hut.
 There is then a brief climb over the Whakaneke Spur and a steady sidling descent with magnificent lake views, to Maraunui Bay where we have a late morning tea.